Yoav666s/dnd-wiki/collections/_classes/nornfeld/physician/main.md

 ---
 Physicians are the modern answer for ailments, injuries, and an upset tummy.

-*You must have a Wisdom score of 13 or higher in order to multiclass in or out of this class.*
+*You must have an Intelligence score and a Wisdom score of 13 or higher in order to multiclass in or out of this class.*

 # The Physician